What do we do here?

 -basic Balance tests.

 After these investigations, a diagnosis is formulated.
-We make a treatment plan in consultation with you.
+We will make a treatment plan in consultation with you.

 Treatments include medications, Canalolith re-positioning maneuvers like Epley's and Vestibular rehabilitation exercises.

-The vestibular rehabilitation will need few sessions on a fortnightly interval to be effective.
+The vestibular rehabilitation will need a few sessions at a fortnightly interval to be effective.

 What do you have to do before your appointment?

-Please try and reach at least 5 minutes earlier than your appointment time so that it won't impact on subsequent clients.
+Please try and reach at least 5 minutes earlier than your appointment time so that it won't impact subsequent clients.
 Bring a friend or a relative with you as you may possibly find it uncomfortable to drive, especially if any positional treatment has been done.
-Try to avoid alcohol for at least 24 hours prior to the assessment, so that it won’t effect your findings.
-For our female patients , we request that you do not wear any mascaras or artificial eye lashes as it can interfere with your assessment.
-Please bring list of medications you are taking including over the counter medications.
+Try to avoid alcohol for at least 24 hours prior to the assessment, so that it won’t affect your findings.
+For our female patients, we request that you do not wear any mascaras or artificial eyelashes as it can interfere with your assessment.
+Please bring a list of medications you are taking including over-the-counter medications.
 You don't need a referral letter, but having one will be helpful to communicate with your GP or physiotherapist.